 Ecologically, South Florida is a place of great biodiversity, home to the state’s sprawling Everglades ecosystem and mega fauna such as the Florida panther, black bear and manatee.
 It is a place of heavy-duty environmental damage as well.
 Drainage and development together have sliced and diced natural areas, taxed drinking water sources, polluted coastal and offshore habitats and helped put nearly 70 plants and animals on the federal endangered species list.

 While water managers and scientists work on a $14 billion plan to re-engineer Everglades water flows to rejuvenate the state’s iconic wetland, the region’s near-sea-level elevation makes its densely populated coastline highly vulnerable to future sea level rise.
-Already, warming ocean temperatures are undermining the health of the state’s cypresssubtropical coral reefs.
+Already, warming ocean temperatures are undermining the health of the state’s subtropical coral reefs.

 Florida’s history, landscape and surrounding waters make it a natural setting for environmental research.
 In recent years, it has also emerged as a growing center for bioscience and medical exploration.
 Several renowned science institutions have established campuses in South Florida, joining longstanding research hospitals and universities.
 Together, they have formed a vibrant community of innovation and collaboration.

 At the Harbor Branch Oceanographic Institute in Fort Pierce, scientists scour the ocean depths for marine organisms, bio-prospecting for substances that might yield new tools in battling diseases.
 Researchers at Torrey Pines Institute for Molecular Studies in Port St. Lucie are engaged in similar work – a scientist there has gleaned molecules from a venomous sea snail that may lead to new treatments for depression, pain management and drug addiction.
-Biomedical lab

 On the east end of FAU’s Jupiter campus, two science powerhouses have set up labs for biomedical, drug and neurosciences discovery.
 At Scripps Florida, the east coast arm of the Scripps Research Institute in La Jolla, Calif., scientists are seeking to unlock secrets of metabolism and aging, genomics, infectious diseases, and cancer.
 They collaborate with researchers at both FAU and at the Max Planck Florida Institute, where scientists use cutting edge bioimaging technology to observe neurological and other biological processes at the molecular level.

 University of Miami researchers are doing groundbreaking work on cardiac stem cells, while in Orlando, Sanford-Burnham Medical Research Institute scientists are making advances in understanding obesity-related diabetes and cardiovascular disease.
-This growing community marks a new chapter in Florida’s intellectual and economic culture, and will provide journalists with valuable insights into developing technologies and treatments
+This growing community marks a new chapter in Florida’s intellectual and economic culture, and will provide journalists with valuable insights into developing technologies and treatments.